FireMidge/value-objects/docs/README.md

 Use this type when there is a set of fixed valid values, and your object represents a single value.

 *If there is a set of fixed valid values but your object represents an array of values, use [`IsStringArrayEnumType`](#isstringarrayenumtype).*

+**If you do not need to do any configuration, there is a generic class available, implementing this type: `FireMidge\ValueObject\Generic\AnyString`.**

 Example:
 ```php